Annuity content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

-When you sell your annuity, there is some risk a dishonest annuity purchasing company could be looking to take advantage of you.
-This shouldn’t scare you away — instead, learn the signs of an annuity selling scam so you can avoid it and protect yourself.
+When you sell your annuity, you risk being taken advantage of by a dishonest annuity purchasing company.
+This shouldn’t scare you away.
+Instead, learn the signs of an annuity selling scam so you can avoid it and protect yourself.

-Knowing When to Not Sell Your Retirement Annuity
+To Sell or Not to Sell Your Retirement Annuity

-While selling annuity payments can be an excellent option for many seniors, you may want to consider holding onto your annuity payments before deciding to sell.
+While selling annuity payments can be the best option for some seniors, you may want to consider your circumstances and whether holding on to your annuity payments makes more sense for you.

 - Periodic annuity payments can subsidize the cost of long-term care.
 Assisted living facility payments can be conveniently deducted from annuity distributions.

-- If savings are extremely limited, a retiree may be dependent on annuity payments to handle monthly living costs.
+- You may depend on annuity payments for monthly living costs.

-- The annuity holder may be able to negotiate a lower surrender charge when withdrawing money.
+- You may be able to negotiate a lower surrender charge when withdrawing money.

-- Some annuity holders may want to use their annuity as a form of inheritance for a surviving spouse or child.
+- Annuities can serve as a form of inheritance for a surviving spouse or child.

 It’s important to regularly reevaluate your retirement and financial status.
-At some point, it may become in your best interest to sell your annuity payments.
+At some point, it may be in your best interest to sell your annuity payments.

 - Lee, S. et al. (2014, September).
 Consumption patterns and economic status of older households in the United States.
 Retrieved from https://www.bls.gov/opub/mlr/2014/article/consumption-patterns-and-economic-status-of-older-households.htm